 New program works to create racial equity for high school and college students through service.

-Fifty thousand dollars can make a huge difference in anyone’s life.
+$50,000 can make a huge difference in anyone’s life.
 It’s not often an opportunity like that comes around.
 But this year it did for Campus Compact of Oregon, an organization that has supported the development of service and civic engagement on college and university campuses throughout the state since 1996.
-Thanks to a NobleCause grant to promote volunteerism, Campus Compact of Oregon now has the necessary funds to begin an exciting new program called REACH - Racial Equity Across College and High School.
+Thanks to a NobleCause grant to promote volunteerism, Campus Compact of Oregon now has the necessary funds to begin an exciting new program called REACH – Racial Equity Across College and High school.

 The organization has always been committed to increasing community involvement and collaborative learning both on and off campus.
 With the NobleCause grant, they can expand their focus to create social capital and civic agency as they work to address educational inequities affecting students of color and students who are the first in their family to attend college.

 “REACH brings college and high school students who share a common identity together to work on service-learning projects that address community needs,” says Josh Todd, executive director of Campus Compact of Oregon.

 “By focusing on students of color and students who are the first in their family to attend college, we believe we can increase the college student’s sense of agency and ethic of service.
 This supports their academic engagement and provides positive role models for the high school students who may not have other role models who attended college.”

 While the program is new for Campus Compact of Oregon, it builds on the work they have done across Oregon through other similar programs like their College Access Corps.